quaverxd/CECS326-Project1/README.md

 3) Execute using python3 filecopy.py [originalfile].txt [copyfile].txt
 4) There is now a copy of the original file

--> Use python with Linux to execute
+-> Make sure python3 installed with Linux to execute